NguyenAndrew/mof-java/README.md

 This library provides two libraries to use:

-1. Mock Coach, the default library to quickly write tests, and reduce complexities in business logic.
+1. Mock Coach (Default), library used to quickly write tests, and reduce complexities in business logic.
 Takes a "test improves business logic, and business logic improves test" approach.
-2. Mock Coach Legacy, the backup library to write tests quickly (slightly slower and less automated than default approach), where code can't be refactored or is too costly to refactor.
+2. Mock Coach Legacy (Backup), library used to write tests quickly (slightly slower and less automated than default approach), where code can't be refactored or is too costly to refactor.

 ## Service Dipath Chain and Service Cyclic Graph